chanyoonzhu/leetcode-python/index.md

     - String: 752-Open the Lock
     - Dijkstra's Algorithm:
         - key words: minimal cost of paths (unlike regular shortest path where cost is always 1, each connection can have various cost)
-        - intuition: similar as bfs, difference is that instead of using a queue and always pop left (which is by default the minimal cost), use a heap to store tuple (cost, node) to always pop the smallest cost
+        - intuition: similar as bfs, difference is that instead of using a queue and always pop left (which is by default the minimal cost), use a heap to store tuple (total_cost, node) to always pop the smallest cost; also need an array/map to memoize smallest cost to each node
-        - eg. 743-Network Delay Time (classic), 787-Cheapest Flights Within K Stops
+        - eg. 743-Network Delay Time (classic); 505-The Maze II; 787-Cheapest Flights Within K Stops
     - tree traversal: see "## Tree"
     - construct sequence with topological sort (see "## Topological Sort")